qantik/qantik.github.io/index.md

 More than 1.4 million patents have not been cited so far!
 The data does not fall exponentially however.
 There is a very heavy tail, but the data is not distributed according to a power law.
 The math and reasoning behind these conclusions can be found in the above cited python notebook.

-Here are the 3 patents with the highest in-degrees:
+Here are the 3 patents with the highest in-degrees and their corresponding number of in-degrees:
 <table>
   <tr>
    <td style="text-align:center;font-size:350%;width:30%;">